protontypes/open-sustainable-technology/docs/EDUCATION.md

 - [energy-sparks](https://github.com/Energy-Sparks/energy-sparks) - An open source application that is designed to help schools improve their energy efficiency.
 - [stats_for_soil_survey](https://ncss-tech.github.io/stats_for_soil_survey/) - Lecture material on "Statistics for Pedologists".
 - [GEOG0133](https://github.com/profLewis/GEOG0133) -  Open Terrestrial Carbon modelling and monitoring lecture.
+- [ECOSTRESS Tutorial](https://git.earthdata.nasa.gov/projects/LPDUR/repos/tutorial-ecostress) - The ECOSTRESS mission is tasked with measuring the temperature of plants to better understand how much water plants need and how they respond to stress.